Jesu (band): 2009–present

 Broadrick also announced that a new EP, titled Opiate Sun, would be released in July 2009.
 The EP had originally been mentioned in 2008 but a title and official release date had yet to be announced.
 Opiate Sun was later rescheduled for 27 October 2009, and was released on Mark Kozelek's record label Caldo Verde.
 The Daymare edition of the album was released on 6 November 2009 in Japan and includes a "demo" version of one of the four songs as a bonus track.
 Initially, the EP was intended to be the first studio recording to include the lineup of Justin Broadrick, Dave Cochrane and Phil Petrocelli.
 This lineup was to be featured on two of the four tracks, with the classic lineup of Broadrick, Parsons and Dalton performing the other two tracks.
 The released version of the album features Broadick performing solo on all four tracks.

-In June 2009 Hydra Head re-released the Jesu/Envy split 12" on CD.
+In June 2009, Hydra Head re-released the Jesu/Envy split 12" on CD.
 The label also released a double 10" vinyl edition in September 2009.
 On 16 November 2010 Hydra Head released Heart Ache/Dethroned, which featured a reissue of the Heart Ache EP, packaged with Dethroned, a previously unreleased Jesu EP from 2003.

-In March 2010 Broadrick stated that he felt that Jesu had strayed further away from the guitar driven music that he intended it to be and more into electronica.
+In March 2010, Broadrick stated that he felt that Jesu had strayed further away from the guitar driven music that he intended it to be and more into electronica.
 Broadrick further stated that while Jesu would continue to contain electronic elements, it would return to a guitar driven sound and a new project, named Pale Sketcher, would allow Broadrick to continue exploring the electronica oriented sound without interfering with Jesu.
 Jesu released two albums after 2010, Ascension (2011), Everyday I Get Closer to the Light from Which I Came (2013).

 In January 2016, Broadrick, as Jesu, collaborated with Mark Kozelek's folk rock project, Sun Kil Moon to record an album titled Jesu/Sun Kil Moon and the collaborative act toured in support of the album.
 Jesu and Sun Kil Moon collaborated once again to record a cover of "Condor Ave" for an Elliott Smith tribute album titled Say Yes!, released in October 2016.
 A second album by Jesu and Sun Kil Moon, titled 30 Seconds to the Decline of Planet Earth, was released in May 2017.

 On July 3, 2020, Jesu released the five-track Never EP digitally through Bandcamp.
 A new full-length, titled Terminus, was released through the same outlet on November 13, 2020.

+Broadrick works from a studio in Abergele, Wales.